Automattic/wp-calypso/packages/wp-checkout/README.md

 ```
 {
 	id: string,
+	initialData: object,
+	labelComponent: component,
-	button: component,
+	paymentMethodComponent: component,
-	form: component,
+	billingContactComponent: component,
-	billingContactForm: component,
+	submitButtonComponent: component,
-	submit: function,
 }
 ```

-Within the `form` component and the `billingContactForm` component, the Hook `usePaymentMethod()` will return an object with the above properties pertaining to the active payment method.
-To retreieve all the payment methods, the function `getPaymentMethods()` will return an array that contains them all.
+Within the `form` component and the `billingContactForm` component, the Hook `usePaymentMethod()` will return a string with the key of the currently selected payment method (if any).
+To retreieve all the payment methods and their properties, the function `getPaymentMethods()` will return an array that contains them all.

 ## 💰 Advanced API